Experience-Monks/jam3-lesson-tweening/lessons/1- What is a Tweening engine/index.md

 ## I heard you liked callbacks...

-One of main reasons we use a tweening engine as apposed to CSS transitions and the like is that it allows us to know when the animation is complete and exicute some code when it's finished.
-This is extremely powerful and useful as it allows us to either chain animations or setup events to fire.
+One of main reasons we use a tweening engine as apposed to CSS transitions and the like is that it allows us to know when the animation is complete and execute some code when it's finished.
+This is extremely powerful and useful as it allows us to either chain animations or setup events to ensure a smooth transition throughout our experince.

 ```javascript
 var Tween = require('gsap');